yoostrap/yooforms/readme.txt

 = Can I use Hizzle Forms with a page builder? =

 * Yes, Hizzle Forms works well with popular page builders like Elementor, Beaver Builder, and others.
 Simply add the form block to your page builder layout.

-**Ready to take your website to the next level?
-Download Hizzle Forms now!**

 == Screenshots ==
 1. Adding a Hizzle Form Block